rohithmay/rohithmay.github.io/index.md

                         <div style="text-align:justify;">

-                      I'm currently in the second year of my PGDM in Research and Business Analytics at Madras School of Economics, carrying out coursework in machine learning, finance, economics, linear algebra etc. I hold a Masters in physics and am skilled in computational physics and mathematical modeling.
+                      I'm currently in the second year of my PGDM in Research and Business Analytics at Madras School of Economics, carrying out coursework in machine learning, finance, economics, stochastic models etc. I hold a Masters in physics and am skilled in computational physics and mathematical modeling.

                       <br/> <br/>